skeema/skeema/doc/options.md

 **Restrictions** | none

 If set to false, `skeema diff` outputs DROP TABLE statements as commented-out, and `skeema push` skips their execution.

+If set to true, DROP TABLE statements are always permitted, regardless of table size and regardless of use of the [allow-below-size](#allow-below-size) option.

+It is not recommended to enable this setting in an option file, especially in the production environment.
+It is safer to require users to supply it manually on the command-line on an as-needed basis.

 #### alter-algorithm